 4. Plastic Pollution Coalition

 Producing relatable content is the best way to build relationships with viewers.
-Non-profit organizations rely heavily on these interactions because they are funded partially or completely through donations.
+Non-profit organizations rely heavily on these interactions because they are funded partially or completely through donations and charity fundraising campaigns.

 The Plastic Pollution Coalition's non-profit video above creates a connection through the soothing tone of the VO and an understanding perspective.
 The producers show sympathy rather than shaming viewers about their reliance on single-use plastics.